ShiqiYu/libfacedetection.train/README.md

 It is the training program for [libfacedetection](https://github.com/ShiqiYu/libfacedetection).
 The source code is based on [MMDetection](https://github.com/open-mmlab/mmdetection).
 Some data processing functions from [SCRFD](https://github.com/deepinsight/insightface/tree/master/detection/scrfd/mmdet) modifications.

-Visualization of our network architecture: [\[netron\]](https://netron.app/?url=https://raw.githubusercontent.com/ShiqiYu/libfacedetection.train/master/tasks/task1/onnx/YuFaceDetectNet.onnx).
+Visualization of our network architecture: [\[netron\]](https://netron.app/?url=https://raw.githubusercontent.com/ShiqiYu/libfacedetection.train/master/onnx/yunet_n_320_320.onnx).

+_**NOTICE**: This version of YuNet is newer than the one in opencv_zoo.
+We will update the one in the opencv_zoo to keep in sync.
+Stay tune for the update!_

 ### Contents